spatialos/gdk-for-unity/docs/modules/deployment-launcher/launch-deployments.md

 Assembly reloading locked.
 ```

-The standard output and standard error from the command is forwarded to the Unity Console.

 <%(Callout message="
 When a deployment successfully launches:

 * The [Console](https://docs.improbable.io/reference/latest/shared/glossary#console) page for the deployment automatically opens in your browser.
-* The notification at the bottom of the Deployment Launcher window will disappear.
+* The notification at the bottom of the Deployment Launcher window disappears.
 ")%>